think-cell/wg21/P3429-reflection-header-dependencies.md

 For the vast majority of calls, this change is not noticeable:
 All they do is iterate over the result, compose it with other views, or apply range algorithms.
 For those users that do rely on having a mutable, growable container, they need to call `std::ranges::to<std::vector>`.

-The proposed wording adds all members of `std::array`, except for `fill` (which doesn't make sense) and `reverse_iterator` (would introduce more standard library dependencies).
-That way it also provides all functions provided by `std::ranges::view_interface` for a contiguous range (except for `operator bool`, which is weird for a container).
-Alternatively, the minimum interface could model `std::initializer_list` and only provide `begin`/`end` and `size`.

 ## User impact